Yarden-zamir/WRAP/readme.md

 │ --help                                                       Show this message and exit.     │ ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────╮
-│ gen      The main function of wrap, this will process all files in the input path using the  │ │          processors in the processor path and output the results to the output path          │ │ install  Installs a default configuration for wrap using the base processors and some        │ │          sensible defaults (wrap can be used without this) also imports examples :param      │ │          install_to_shell: the shell to install to                                           │ ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
+│ contributors  prints the wrap contributors                                                   │ │ gen           The main function of wrap, this will process all files in the input path using │ │               the processors in the processor path and output the results to the output path │ │ github        open the wrap Github page                                                      │ │ install       Installs a default configuration for wrap using the base processors and some   │ │               sensible defaults (wrap can be used without this) also imports examples :param │ │               install_to_shell: the shell to install to                                      │ │ issue         creates a new issue on the wrap Github page                                    │ │ license       prints the wrap license                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

 ## Terminology